 DDoS attacks are a crippling type of cyberattack that’s designed to overwhelm a website’s servers with illegitimate traffic so that the website is unable to process requests from legitimate users.
 And, once again, there’s a feature of xmlrpc.php that helps hackers execute these attacks.

-In addition to DDoS and brute force attacks, the xmlrpc.php file is associated with several other vulnerabilities and broader security issues, including:
+In addition to DDoS and brute force XML-RPC attacks, the xmlrpc.php file is associated with several other vulnerabilities and broader security issues, including:

 The biggest benefit of the xmlrpc.php file is also its biggest problem when it comes to website security: it provides a capable interface for remote interactions, which is, unfortunately, an interface that malicious actors can sometimes access and exploit.